DiscRoomFan36/Leetcode_Solutions/README.md

-# One Leetcode Problem per day until I get a job
+# One Leetcode Problem Per Day

 One Random Problem per day

 ## Quick Start

+NOTE. this doesn't work, there is some random crash in nob.c, may fix later, but for now i just slap the problems in here. at least the git graph looks good.

 ```bash
 # compile the build script once.